-The R rgcapi
+The R rgcapi library

-What is rgcapi
+What is rgcapi?

-is an R package that provides a comprehensive interface to Gain Capital’s API (V1 and V2).
-It allows you to:
+rgcapi provides a full interface to Gain Capital’s API (V1 and V2).
+With it you can:

-- Manage trading accounts and monitor balances.
+• Manage trading accounts and monitor balances.

-- Retrieve real-time market data.
+• Retrieve real-time market data.

-- Automate trade execution and management.
+• Automate trade execution and management.

-- Extract historical data for analysis and backtesting.
+• Extract historical data for analysis and backtesting.

 Key Features of rgcapi